-Iran oil tanker sought by US again says it will go to Turkey
+Destination remains obscure for Iran oil tanker sought by US

 Iskenderun is some 200 kilometers (125 miles) by sea from a refinery in Baniyas, Syria, where authorities alleged the Adrian Darya had been heading before being seized off Gibraltar in early July.

-Iranian state media and officials did not immediately acknowledge the new reported destination of the Adrian Darya, which carries Iranian crude oil worth some $130 million.
-Nor was there any immediate reaction from Turkey, whose President Recep Tayyip Erdogan deals directly with Tehran and Russia over Syria’s long civil war.
+Iranian state media and officials did not immediately acknowledge the new reported destination of the Adrian Darya, which carries Iranian crude worth some $130 million.

+Turkey’s Foreign Minister Mevlut Cavusoglu denied the tanker was heading to Iskenderun and claimed it was going to Lebanon.
+Speaking in Oslo, Norway, the diplomat said the Turkish state and Turkish private companies were no longer buying oil from Iran, in line with U.S. sanctions.

+“This tanker is not heading actually to Iskenderun port, this tanker is heading to Lebanon.
+And we follow actually very closely … it is heading to Lebanon,” the minister said.

+“We have reliable information that the tanker is underway and headed to Tartus, Syria,” Pompeo wrote on Twitter.
+“I hope it changes course.
+It was a big mistake to trust Zarif.”

+On Saturday, the ship’s AIS signal put the vessel north of Cyprus, heading east in the Mediterranean near Turkish territorial waters.

-The tanker’s detention and later release by Gibraltar has fueled the growing tensions between Iran and the U.S. after President Donald Trump unilaterally withdrew America from Iran’s 2015 nuclear deal with world powers over a year ago.
-In the time since, Iran lost billions of dollars in business deals allowed by the deal as the U.S. re-imposed and created sanctions largely blocking Tehran from selling crude oil aboard, a crucial source of hard currency for the Islamic Republic.
+Since Trump pulled America out of Tehran’s nuclear accord with world powers, Iran has lost billions of dollars in business deals allowed by the deal as the U.S. re-imposed and escalated sanctions on Tehran, largely blocking Iran from selling crude oil aboard, a crucial source of hard currency for the Islamic Republic.

 In U.S. federal court documents, authorities allege the Adrian Grace’s true owner is Iran’s Revolutionary Guard, a paramilitary organization answerable only to Supreme Leader Ayatollah Ali Khamenei.
 The U.S. declared the Guard a foreign terror organization in April, the first time America named a military force of a nation as such, giving it the legal power to issue a warrant for the vessel’s seizure.
 However, that would require another nation to acknowledge the writ.